Energy in the Czech Republic: Environment

 In 2014, the emissions of carbon dioxide were 10.4 tons per capita.
 The EU average was 7.9 tons per capita.
 Czech Republic's emissions were comparable to those of Japan or the Netherlands.

 Renewable energy

 In 2023, the city of Brno is working to modernise its heat generation and distribution infrastructure.
 Teplárny Brno received a €75 million loan from the European Investment Bank for this modernization.
 The initiative aims at lowering the country's reliance on oil imports, and consists of a wood chip-fuelled heat and power biomass unit.

 Business

-According to Forbes list of billionaires (2011) Czech billionaire Zdenek Bakala ($2 B 2011) has made his wealth in coal business.
+According to Forbes list of billionaires (2011) Czech billionaire Zdeněk Bakala ($2 B 2011) has made his wealth in coal business.
 Forbes ranked Zdenek Bakala (Net Worth$1.5 B) as richest Czech in energy business (coal) in 2013.

 Bakala is the biggest player on the coal market in Central Europe.
 He has consolidated Polish mining markets into his company New World Resources.